Tonybobo/ee3019.github.io/README.md

 # ee3019.github.io
 Educational project for EE3019
-Not for production purpose or any profit purposes
+Not for production purpose and non-commercial use